BackofenLab/Casboundary/README.md

 * `NC_000961.fasta`, which must be run as: `python Casboundary.py -f examples/NC_000961.fasta -c complete`.

 * `NC_017104.fasta`, which must be run as: `python Casboundary.py -f examples/NC_017104.fasta -c complete`

-* The found cassettes for any of the commands above can be plot by running: `python draw_cassettes.py ./casboundary_output/predictions`

 * The fasta files generated in the output path in the `predictions` directory can be given as input to [CRISPRcasIdentifier](https://github.com/BackofenLab/CRISPRcasIdentifier).
 For example:
 `python CRISPRcasIdentifier.py -f ./casboundary_output/predictions/cassette_1.fasta`